Sala7Khaled/Dicee/README.md

 # Dicee
 Simple, and lightweight IOS app that can be used for any situation that requires a random number generation.
-You can roll two of 6 numbers dice at once.
+You can roll two of (6 numbers) dices at once.

 ## Preview